jamescherti/jc-gentoo-portage/README.md

 */* -ibus

 # The exclusion of nls (Native Language Support) is a deliberate choice to
-# simplify the dependency graph and streamline the package installation process.
+# simplify the dependency graph and simplify the package installation process.
 # By setting USE="-nls", you instruct Portage to ignore internationalization
 # libraries and omit the compilation of localized message files, ensuring that
 # all software interfaces default to English.
 This configuration is particularly